MissMeriel/ROSbot_data_collection/docs/rosbot_installation.md

 6. Copy the `datacoll` package inside `src` to `~/husarion_ws/src`.
 7. Add executable permissions to all `.py` scripts in the `datacoll` package: `cd ~/husarion_ws/src/datacoll/src; chmod +x *.py`
 8. `cd ~/husarion_ws; source devel/setup.bash`
-9. Refer to the instructions [here](https://husarion.com/tutorials/howtostart/rosbot---quick-start/#connecting-rosbot-to-your-wi-fi-network) to connect your ROSbot to wifi or ethernet.
+9. Refer to the instructions [here](https://husarion.com/tutorials/howtostart/rosbotxl-quick-start/#connecting-rosbot-to-your-wi-fi-network) to connect your ROSbot to wifi or ethernet.
+   1. To Connect to UVA hidden open network "wahoo":
+        1. Type command `sudo ifconfig` and find your wireless interface named as `wlan0` or `wifi0`.
+        2. Copy the MAC Address of your ROSbot, which is listed in six groups of two hexadecimal digits.
+        3. Register your MAC Address following the step 2 on [this instruction](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=ca13d12bdb8153404f32fb671d961969)
+        4. In `01-network-manager-all.yaml`, set
+            ```
+             wifis:
+               wlan0:
+                 dhcp4: true
+                 dhcp6: true
+                 optional: true
+                 access-points:
+                   "wahoo":
+                      hidden: true
+           ```
 10. Install the `joy_node` package: `sudo apt install ros-<distro>-joy`.
 Refer to the Installing Packages section of troubleshooting for determining your distro and updating your ros repo and authentication.
 11. Install `bluez` and its command line interface, `bluetoothctl` by running: ` sudo apt install bluez`.
 It may have been installed by a previous user.
 12. Run `sudo service bluetooth start; bluetoothctl scan on`.
 Try connecting your Xbox controller to the bluetooth.